Sommer Ray Flaunts Her Pert Derriere In A Video For Her Bikini Line

 In the video, Sommer Ray is dancing on a balcony to the song “Honesty” by Pink Sweat$.
 She wears a striped bathing suit that flatters her pert posterior.
 Her long wavy hair is flowing in the wind.

-Sommer Ray explained that the clip was a behind the scene shot for her bikini line.
+Sommer Ray explained that the clip was a behind-the-scene shot for her bikini line.
 She then linked to the Instagram account @shopsommeray, which already has nearly 100,000 followers, as well as a link to her website sommerraysshop.com.

 As reported by Forbes, Sommer Ray, who sports a massive following of over 20 millions followers, has explained why she’s never been shy about sharing snaps of her body.